 American Progress has an immediate opening for the Associate Director of the LGBT Research and Communications Project.

 This position combines substantive research on issues of importance to LGBT communities with rapid-response policy advocacy and communications efforts.
-In consultation with the Project Director and other American Progress staff, the Associate Director will drive the team’s policy objectives on both the administrative and legislative fronts, produce written reports and other materials supporting the Project’s research and policy goals, and actively coordinate efforts with other LGBT and allied organizations on the federal and state levels.
+In consultation with the project’s Director and other American Progress staff, the Associate Director will drive the team’s policy objectives on both the administrative and legislative fronts, produce written reports and other materials supporting the project’s research and policy goals, and actively coordinate efforts with other LGBT and allied organizations at the federal and state levels.

 American Progress has an immediate opening for a D.C.-based Education Reporter to work with the team that produces ThinkProgress.

 American Progress seeks a self-starter with strong written and verbal communications skills, as well as an ability to juggle multiple tasks in a fast-paced environment for the position of Foundation Relations Manager.
 This position helps American Progress pursue and capitalize on emerging opportunities for foundation funding and helps to produce written communications for the organization.
 The Manager will work closely with the Foundation Relations Director to drive a robust foundation fundraising program designed to increase the amount of support from the organization’s constituency over the next several years.
 This position is ideal for a deadline-driven, detail-oriented, and well-organized development professional who is committed to a progressive policy agenda.